Next Start Date

 LUOA’s Creative Writing course is a semester-long course that explores different genres of writing through both reading and writing as well as the other necessary elements needed to improve writing and composition skills.
 This course is designed with the goal of inspiring students to develop original pieces and ideas.
 Through writing and thinking, students can learn to become better readers, writers, and thinkers.
 The skills focused on in this course can help students in other courses as well, especially English.
 Writing genres covered include autobiographies, family storytelling, fairy tales, fantasies, short stories, and journals.

 Middle School Guitar

 Have you ever dreamed of playing the guitar?
-Whether you love music, want to play guitar for your family and friends, or desire to be a music star, this course is a great place to start.
+Whether you love music, want to play guitar for your family and friends, or desire to be a professional musician, this course is a great place to start.
 No prior music experience is needed.
-You will learn the fundamentals of music and the basic skills necessary to play a wide variety of music styles.
-Student guides, Carlos and Summer, will guide you through each step of this journey towards becoming a skilled guitarist and musician.
+This course teaches the fundamentals of music and the basic skills necessary to play a wide variety of music styles.
+Student guides are available to walk the student through each step of the journey towards becoming a skilled guitarist.

 The goal of the Online Academic Success course is to help students master the ability to study, learn, and retain information in a way that best fits their learning style.
 Students can discover their learning style, learn how to use time effectively, learn study skills and tips for taking better notes, and prepare to be a successful online student.

 This course is offered in a full semester format only.

 Spanish I: Part A

 This is a full-year course that will provide your student with 0.5 high school credit.
 This is high school content for Spanish I stretched over 2 years (Part A and Part B).
 Only permitted for 7th- and 8th-grade students.